 - Methodology and Ethics in Social Science.

 Projects in the Philosophy and Social Science include collaborations with UEA psychologists and social scientists at an international level.
 Interdisciplinary work in this area has been the subject of several research workshops and conferences, including the two Mathematising Science conferences in 2013 and 2014.
 In December 2014, we organised the international conference Aesthetics in Mathematics, which brought together philosophers of mathematics and social scientists working in Mathematics Education.
+On July 15th and 16th, 2017, Philosophy at UEA will host the eighth annual conference of the Experimental Philosophy Group UK, presented with the support of the Mind Association and the Analysis Trust.
+The major theme for this year will be "Alternative Methods in Experimental Philosophy - Beyond the Questionnaire"

 We welcome applications from students interested in pursuing a PhD in this field, as well as enquiries from PhD students interested in doing postdoctoral work with us.
 Please feel free to contact Davide Rizza for further information.